-A financial advisor can help you create a retirement plan for the future.
-Speak with an advisor today.
+A financial advisor can help you create a retirement plan for the future that meets your long-term needs.

 Average Social Security Benefit